Green Bay Packers star quarterback Aaron Rodgers expected to play Sunday – KION546

 The 37-year-old drew criticism for misleading reporters after announcing in August he was “immunized” when asked if he was vaccinated against the coronavirus.

-Rodgers said on “The Pat McAfee Show” he was unvaccinated due to being allergic to an ingredient in the Moderna and Pfizer vaccines as well as being scared about the possible side effects from the Johnson & Johnson vaccine.
+Earlier this month, Rodgers said on “The Pat McAfee Show” he was unvaccinated because he has an allergy to an ingredient in the Moderna and Pfizer vaccines and was scared about the possible side effects from the Johnson & Johnson vaccine.

+He said he consulted with podcast host Joe Rogan and took his advice on how he treated his own Covid-19.
+Rogan announced in September he tested positive for the virus and said he embarked on a fringe treatment regime.
+Rodgers said this month the decision to seek alternative treatments was “what was best for my body.”

+He added he was disappointed with the treatment he received in the media, adding the media was on a “witch hunt” to find out which players were vaccinated and blamed reporters for him saying he was “immunized” back in August, saying if any reporter had asked a follow-up question, he would have explained he’s “not an anti-vax flat earther,” but a “critical thinker.”

-The Packers were fined $300,000, while Rodgers and Lazard were each fined $14,650 for attending a team Halloween party despite being unvaccinated.
+The Packers were fined $300,000, while Rodgers and Lazard were each fined $14,650 for attending a team Halloween party despite being unvaccinated, which was a violation of protocols prohibiting unvaccinated players from gathering outside of team facilities in a group of more than three players.

+“We respect the League’s findings and we recognize the importance of adherence to the COVID protocols to keep our team and organization safe and healthy,” Packers President and CEO Mark Murphy told CNN.
+“We will continue to educate the team regarding the importance of the protocols and remain committed to operating within the protocols.”

 The-CNN-Wire